 The Complete Analytics Optimization Suite for WordPress gives you the best of both worlds.
 After activation it automagically downloads the latest version of

-The basic configuration for CAOS for Analytics is very easy.
+The basic configuration for CAOS is very easy.
 The basic settings are required for proper functioning of the plugin.

 Enter your Google Analytics Tracking ID,

 - For GDPR Compliance, decide when you want to allow tracking…

 - Choose ‘Always’ if your blog doesn’t need to show a Cookie Notice or if you’ve configured Google Analytics to only collect anonymous data,